goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 maximizing the likelihood of the training data is equivalent to finding the symbol pair, whose probability divided by the probabilities of its first symbol followed by its second symbol is the greatest among all symbol pairs.
 E.g. "u", followed by "g" would have only been merged if the probability of "ug" divided by "u", "g" would have been greater than for any other symbol pair.
 Intuitively, WordPiece is slightly different to BPE in that it evaluates what it loses by merging two symbols to ensure it’s worth it.
 """

+$$score = (freq\_of\_pair)/{(freq\_of\_first\_element*freq\_of\_second\_element)}$$

+HF also has a [short course](https://huggingface.co/learn/llm-course/en/chapter6/6?fw=pt) on LLMs where they talk about wordpiece pretty well.

+Taking an excerpt from the said course explains it well

+> By dividing the frequency of the pair by the product of the frequencies of each of its parts, the algorithm prioritizes the merging of pairs where the individual parts are less frequent in the vocabulary.
+For instance, it won’t necessarily merge ("un", "##able") even if that pair occurs very frequently in the vocabulary, because the two pairs "un" and "##able" will likely each appear in a lot of other words and have a high frequency.
+In contrast, a pair like ("hu", "##gging") will probably be merged faster (assuming the word “hugging” appears often in the vocabulary) since "hu" and "##gging" are likely to be less frequent individually.

 If you are interested, I will recommed reading this [blog](https://research.google/blog/a-fast-wordpiece-tokenization-system/) by google which talks about Wordpiece more in depth.

 **Unigram**

+The same [course](https://huggingface.co/learn/llm-course/en/chapter6/7) talks about Unigram as well.